Joe is very knowledgeable about "Capitalism 2," a business simulation PC game.

 Link the three cotton farms to the textiles factory, the two wool farms to the sock factory, and the two rubber farms to the sandal factory.
 Our large textiles factory will also be used to supply our jeans and leather jackets.

 We're now earning approx. $20 million/month operating profit.
 Let's set up ten more R&D centers, each on full training and each researching one product.
 Research new products DVD player and video camera.
-For three years each, I will also research sandals, shoes, socks, sport shoes, textiles, steel, plastic, and electronic components.
+For three years each, I will also research sandals, shoes, socks, sports shoes, textiles, steel, plastic, and electronic components.

 My game time is Dec.
 1996.
 I will now make farms for three different industries: apparel, bath supplies, and cosmetics.
 Before June, build three large wool farms for our sweaters.
 Before August, build three large wheat farms for our cosmetics.
 Also before August build three large lemon farms and three large coconut farms for bath supplies.
 When research finishes on in-line skates, switch to dyestuff for 3 years.